DigitalOcean-User-Projects/puppet-sogo/README.md

 ### ToDo

 1. Add support for Debian/Ubuntu;
-2. ? &amp; If you'd like to see additional improvements to this Puppet module, please submit an [Issue](https://github.com/vDevices/puppet-sogo/issues).
+2. ? &ndash; if you'd like to see additional improvements to this Puppet module, please submit an [Issue](https://github.com/vDevices/puppet-sogo/issues).

 ## What is SOGo?